 Are you struggling with anxiety, panic or feeling low?
-Is there a specific issue that is really bothering you?
-Or a difficult event or loss that feels overwhelming?
+Is there a specific issue or relationship that is really bothering you?
+A difficult event or loss that feels overwhelming?
 Or would you just benefit from talking and processing with someone outside of your situation?

 My areas of experience include: anxiety, panic attacks, OCD, bereavement, loss, relationship difficulties, depression, abuse, anger management, faith and spirituality, sexuality and low self-esteem.

 I am a Christian, and I believe that every person has great worth and I value working with people of any faith or with none.
 I am often told that I am a good listener.
 Having benefitted from counselling myself, I know how helpful it can be to have that space to be heard and understood, accepted, encouraged and also gently challenged at times.
 If you choose to come for counselling with me, I would endeavour to do this for you to the best of my ability.

 - I have a CPCAB Diploma in Therapeutic Counselling

 - I am a registered member of the BACP and abide by their Ethical Framework

 Areas of counselling I deal with